European Residual Mix

 - Volume of total deficit in national residual mixes before balancing via EAM grew from 252 to 277 TWh indicating stronger polarization between importing and exporting countries and hence greater need for centrally coordinated residual mix calculation

-The complete results of the calculation can be found here.
+The complete results of the calculation can be found in the right sidebar.